Lucy Frazer

-Lucy Claire Frazer KC (born 17 May 1972) is a British politician and barrister serving as Secretary of State for Culture, Media and Sport since February 2023.
+Lucy Claire Frazer KC (born 17 May 1972) is a British politician and barrister who served as Secretary of State for Culture, Media and Sport from February 2023 to July 2024.
+A member of the Conservative Party, she served as the Member of Parliament (MP) for South East Cambridgeshire from 2015 to 2024.

-A member of the Conservative Party, Frazer previously served as Solicitor General for England and Wales, Minister of State for Prisons and Probation, Minister of State for Transport and Minister of State for Housing and Planning.
-She has been returned as the Member of Parliament (MP) for South East Cambridgeshire since 2015.
-Prior to being elected to Parliament, she practised as a barrister, taking silk in 2013.
+Frazer previously served as Solicitor General for England and Wales, Minister of State for Prisons and Probation, Minister of State for Transport and Minister of State for Housing and Planning.
+Prior to being elected to Parliament, she practised as a barrister, becoming a Queen's Counsel in 2013.

-Early life
+Early life and education

-Born on 17 May 1972 in Yorkshire, Frazer is descended from Jewish immigrants, among whom was her grandfather Dr Hyman Frazer CBE, headmaster of Gateway Grammar School in Leicester.
+Born on 17 May 1972 in Yorkshire, Frazer is descended from Jewish immigrants.
+Her grandfather Dr Hyman Frazer was headmaster of Gateway Grammar School in Leicester.

-Education

-Frazer was educated at Gateways School for Girls and Leeds Girls' High School, before studying Law at Newnham College, Cambridge, where she was elected President of the Cambridge Union.
+Frazer was privately educated at Gateways School for Girls and Leeds Girls' High School, before studying Law at Newnham College, Cambridge, where she was elected President of the Cambridge Union.